Sunday Psalm | Psalm 54:6

 JustRead Tour Giveaway

-Be sure to check out each stop on the tour for more chances to win.
 Full tour schedule linked below.
-Giveaway began at midnight March 4, 2026 and lasts through 11:59 PM EST on March 11, 2026.
+The giveaway begins at midnight June 30, 2026 and will last through 11:59 PM EST on July 7, 2026.
 Winner will be notified within 2 weeks of close of the giveaway and given 48 hours to respond or risk forfeiture of prize.
-US only.
+US only for print copies & book tote.
 Void where prohibited by law or logistics.

 Follow along at JustRead Tours for a full list of stops!